 The coastal sculptures of Easter Island

-The late morning was warm, and there was enough of a breeze to take off the edge of the heat.
+The late morning was warm, and there was enough of a breeze to take the edge off the heat.
 Skirting the coastline, I passed homes and resorts with enviable seaward views.
 The Chilean navy, omnipresent on the horizon, brought back my days in the navy reserves with a sudden flood of nostalgia.

 Passing through the town, I discovered a street with an extremely long mural which depicted many scenes, including a mountain range and scenes of continental lands.
 Mainland Chile, perhaps.